Baya weaver: Breeding

-The breeding season of the baya weavers is during the monsoons.
-The breeding condition is initiated by environmental characters such as day length and comes to an end late in summer.
+The breeding season is during the monsoons.
+Breeding condition is initiated by environmental conditions including day length, and comes to an end in late summer.
 This post-reproductive "photorefractoriness", in which photoperiodic birds cease to respond reproductively to the stimulation of long days, can end spontaneously without having been exposed to short days for four to six months unlike temperate birds.
-They nest in colonies typically of up to 20–30, close to the source of food, nesting material and water.
-Baya weavers are best known for the elaborately woven nests constructed by the males.
-These pendulous nests are retort-shaped, with a central nesting chamber and a long vertical tube that leads to a side entrance to the chamber.
-The nests are woven with long strips of paddy leaves, rough grasses and long strips torn from palm fronds.
-Each strip can be between 20 and 60 cm in length.
-A male bird is known to make up to 500 trips to complete a nest.
-The birds use their strong beaks to strip and collect the strands, and to weave and knot them while building their nests.
-The nests are often built hanging over water from palm trees and often suspended from thorny Acacias and in some cases from telephone wires.
-Although the birds prefer thorny trees, they sometimes use avenue trees in urban areas.
-Nests are often located on the eastern side of the tree, where they are believed to provide shelter from the Southwest Monsoon; however, late breeders are more likely to build their nests in other orientations relative to the trunk of the nest tree.
+They nest in colonies typically of up to 20–30, close to sources of food, nesting material, and water.
+The males construct the nests, which are elaborately woven, pendulous, and retort-shaped, with a long vertical tube leading to a side entrance to the central nesting chamber.
+The birds use their strong beaks to cut, collect, weave, and knot strips of between 20 and 60 cm from paddy leaves, rough grasses, and palm fronds, making up to 500 trips to complete a nest.
+Blobs of mud or dung are added to the interior of the nest chamber, which it has been suggested may help to stabilise the nest in strong winds.
+The nests are often suspended over water from thorny acacias, palm trees (mainly Phoenix sylvestris), and sometimes from telephone wires and avenue trees in urban areas.
+Nests are often located on the eastern side of the tree, where they are believed to provide shelter from the Southwest Monsoon, although late breeders are more likely to build their nests in other orientations.
 Abandoned nests are sometimes used by mice (Mus booduga) and other birds such as munias.